harrycresswell/harry/content/writing/24-01-18-okr-in-obsidian/index.md

 - Tasks
 - 6-minute diary

 The *Reminders* section is essentially a checklist of reoccurring tasks that I do every single day. *Check in with OKR quarterly and weekly note* is obviously the key one here.
-It reminds me to look at my OKRs and pick out some initiatives to work on.
-That way I make at least some progress towards my key results every day.
+It reminds me to look at my OKRs and pick out some initiatives to work on that day.
+That way, (at least) I make some progress towards my key results every day.

 I also include general reminders which don’t relate to my OKRs, but are easy to forget without a daily reminder.
-Things like *Complete 6-minute diary*, *Add morning routine to habit tracker* and *Readwise daily review* all fall into this category.
+Things like *Complete 6-minute diary*, *Add morning routine to habit tracker* and *Readwise daily review*,all fall into this category.

 The second section in my daily note is *Tasks*.
 This is where I list granular tasks for the day, most of which will come from my weekly initiatives.
 When I check in with my *quarterly* and *weekly* note each morning, I choose a few initiatives to work on and add tasks to this section which satisfy those initiatives.